seruva19/takenoko/README.md

 <h3>☄️ Disclaimer</h3>

 This project would not have been possible without [musubi-tuner](https://github.com/kohya-ss/musubi-tuner).
-Although extensively refactored and reworked, the original project provided the foundation on which Takenoko was built.
+Although extensively refactored and reworked (to the point where upstream merge is no longer possible), the original project provided the foundation on which Takenoko was built.
 By reusing an existing and proven codebase, I was able to focus more on experimentation and learning instead of reinventing the wheel.
 Thanks to [kohya-ss](https://github.com/kohya-ss/) for the awesome work.

 <h3>☄️ Docs</h3>